 Policy:

 The Bááháálí Chapter seeks to maintain standards of employee conduct and supervisory practices, which support and promote effective and efficient operations.
 This includes the administration of fair and consistent employee discipline.
 All disciplinary action shall be with just cause.

+Guide for Disciplinary Action

 Supervisory Chapter Official and Chapter Manager shall have the authority and responsibility to administer appropriate disciplinary action for violations of Chapter policies, practices, rules and regulations.

-Employees, including supervisors, whose job performance or conduct are
+Employees, including supervisors, whose job performance or conduct are unsatisfactory, or who violate the law, Nation policies, practices, rules, or regulations are subject to disciplinary action consistent with the Table of Penalties.

+Supervisors should refer to the Table of Penalties or the Department of Personnel Management for assistance in initiating disciplinary action.

+Documentation

 All disciplinary actions shall be documented in writing by the supervisor.

+All forms of disciplinary action, formal or informal, must be documented by the Chapter Manager/Chapter President.

+All disciplinary documents are confidential between the employee and the Chapter Administration.
+The Chapter Administration shall not release, either verbally or in writing such information, except as allowed through the grievance process, by written consent of the employee, or as directed by the Office of Navajo Labor Relations, the Navajo Nation Labor Commission or other empowered investigative, administrative or judicial bodies.

+Documents of a disciplinary action shall become part of the employee’s personnel record.

+Notice

 All notification of disciplinary actions shall be hand delivered whenever practicable or sent by certified mail.
 The written notification shall cite just cause.

+Contents of Disciplinary Notice

-All disciplinary notice shall contain the following:
+The disciplinary notice shall be in writing, directed to the employee, and shall contain:

 An appropriate identification of the party, including position title and department; and